Xavier-Lam/django-cache-lock/README.md

 ## ATTENTIONS
 ### locmem backend
-* DO NO USE locmem backend in a product environment.
+* DO NOT USE locmem backend in a product environment.

 ### memcached backend
 * Memcached does not support milliseconds expire time, and its' expire time is not very exact.
 So memcached lock's timeout time is not as exact as other backends.